mquinson/shutorial/README.md

 The success per exercises are not saved anywhere yet, so you won't get any nice shiny stars from this project.
 Any help in javascript toward that direction would be welcome.

 It is not really difficult to cheat on this system, but if you manage to understand the logic of my scripts and cheat, then you don't need no shell course anyway :)

 ## Provided exercises

 Here is the list of exercises:

-- intro: Introduction to the concept of shell, and the gramar of a command line.
+- intro: Introduction to the concept of shell, and the grammar of a command line.
 - navigation: Creating files and directories (introducting pwd, ls, mkdir, rmdir, rm, cd, touch).
 - moving: Moving files (introducting mv).
 - globbing: Selecting many files together.